 Divide the useful energy by the total energy, and you will get the efficiency between 0 and 1.
 Multiply by 100 to find the efficiency percentage.

-They are a good choice when you want to make insightful data choices that are vital when analyzing different aspects such as money, energy, or time.
+They are a good choice for making insightful data choices vital when analyzing different aspects such as money, energy, or time.
 Another crucial element of Sankey diagrams is their versatility in data processing.
 A Sankey diagram is the best choice if you want a detailed view of things from your data.

-In addition, a Sankey chart helps data scientists simplify the data giving them a more refined data version that they can deal with.
+In addition, a Sankey chart helps data scientists simplify the data, giving them a more refined data version they can handle.
 Apart from simplifying the data, the tool does the work faster rate making the work extremely easy for data professionals.